 1. Attract the Right Candidates and Know What to Look For

-Hiring the best people for your business needs starts with attracting the right candidates in the most efficient way.
-Before you go crazy on the classifieds, take the time to consider whether you actually need to hire more people.
-Just because profits are rising and you can afford to hire an employee doesn’t mean that you should.
+Hiring great people for your business needs starts with attracting the right candidates in the most efficient way.
+Here are some strategies to increase your chances of bringing in the best: Be Absolutely Sure You Need a New Employee.
+As an entrepreneur, you’ve worked incredibly hard to get your small business up and running—and likely feel eager for extra help and a few more hours of sleep.
+However, before you go crazy on the classifieds, first take the time to really consider if you actually need to hire.
+Just because profits are rising and you can afford a new employee doesn’t mean that you should hire one.

-Do you really need to bring on new hires?
-Many services that you might need help with—including marketing, public relations, web design, accounting, manufacturing, and more—can be outsourced at a much cheaper rate than an in-house hire.
-You can also hire freelancers on a short term contract to perform odd end jobs versus a regular hourly or salaried employee.
+Many services you might need help with—including marketing, public relations, web design, accounting, manufacturing, and more—can be outsourced at a much cheaper rate than an in-house hire.
+You can hire freelancers on a short term contract to perform odd end jobs versus a regular hourly or salaried employee.